 1. DESCRIPTION OF INTERCHANGE METERS

-Although the following interchange meters are not necessary in order to prepare «Customer Name»’s power bills, inclusion of this information will help both Parties administer this Agreement.
+For purposes of this exhibit, an “Interchange Point” means the point where two Balancing Authority Areas interconnect and at which the interchange of energy between Balancing Authority Areas is monitored and measured by interchange meter(s).
+The Parties agree that although the following interchange meters may not be necessary to prepare «Customer Name»’s power bills, inclusion of this information will help both Parties administer this Agreement.
 Information about the points of interchange and meter to interchange relationships are useful in providing the Parties a better understanding of the scope of «Customer Name»’s and BPA’s Balancing Authority Areas.
 This information will also help BPA review its forecasting assumptions.

-Drafter’s Note: If there is only one Point of Interchange, remove the numbering “1.1” from this section, move indent appropriately to line up.

-1.1 Name of Interchange Point: «NAME» INTERCHANGE

-Owner: «Owner»;

-Metering Location:

 Drafter’s Notes: Rows will be added to the table for each meter point.
 The meter table will be sorted alphabetically according to name of interchange point.

 Sub-Option 1: Include if customer’s interchange meters are in their own BAA.